yegor256/blog/_posts/2016/jun/2016-06-27-singletons-must-die.md

 A [dependency injection]({% pst 2014/oct/2014-10-03-di-containers-are-evil %})
 is the answer.

-{% quote Forget about singletons; never use them; turn them into dependencies %}
+{% quote Forget about singletons; never use them; turn them into dependencies. %}

 We need to make this database connection pool dependency of the controller and ensure it's provided through a constructor.
 However, in this particular